-B2C customers are conscious of their fulfillment and enjoyment when shopping.
-They are buying to fulfill their needs and not those of their employer.
+B2C customers are conscious of their fulfilment and enjoyment when shopping.
+They are buying to fulfil their needs and not those of their employer.
 It’s this reason that makes a B2C marketer go for the fun factor in their campaigns.
 Eventually, marketing ends up educating the B2B cluster, but it entertains the B2C audience.

 B2B and B2B marketers have distinctive problems

 The fact is that B2B marketers lack compelling content and the time to curate it.
 It’s a different ball game for B2C marketers who’ll go for substantial marketing budgets and diverse methods of advertising their products.

 Marketing professionals must know that campaigns created to leverage the difference between B2B and B2C marketing are likely to succeed in lead generation.
 The one fact that remains is that B2B or B2C marketing alternatives must involve person to person interaction.

 Differences between B2C and B2B Marketing Skill Set

 In Singapore, marketing takes different dimensions for different companies.
 To some, it’s the tool for a relationship, and to others, it centers on brand building and awareness.
 However, the most distinctive context is whether a business does sell B2B or B2C.
 There are differences in the skills and expertise needed to market in either category.

 B2B marketing seeks to build business relationships.
 The strategy used points to establishing partnerships and executive-level rapport.
 Here, a marketer’s prowess depends on their interpersonal skills and sales-centric philosophy.
 A B2B marketer’s action should contribute a step towards the sales funnel.